Cozy Peach Kitchen

 Labeled ingredients used to make instant pot rice and red beans.

 • Red beans: Use a bag labeled with "small red beans" for this recipe.
+This recipe does not work with kidney beans or canned beans.
+If you only have canned beans, this red beans recipe instead.

 • Cajun seasoning contains paprika, oregano, garlic, thyme, and other flavorful spices.
-You can use a store bought cajun seasoning (this is my favorite brand) or make your own.
+You can use a store bought Cajun seasoning (this is my favorite brand) or make your own.
 You can also use a salt-free Cajun seasoning for more control over sodium content.

-• Bell pepper, onion and celery make the “holy trinity” base.
+• Bell pepper, onion, and celery make the “holy trinity” base.
 Green pepper and yellow onion are preferred but any color works in a pinch.

 • Hot sauce (not pictured) is optional and adds a pop of heat.
 I usually use Cholula or Tabasco here.